QuentinRa/blog.quentinra.dev/maths/optimization/co/lagrange.md

 * **note**: if a g(X) is violated (>0) then the only way to have the maximum is for mu/lambda to be 0.
-* **note 2**: inf for min (or sup instead of max) but I think this doesn't really matters (to your casual student).
+* **note 2**: inf for min (or sup instead of max) but I think this doesn't really matter (to your casual student).
 * **note 3**: If the constraints are greater equals than 0, simply multiply by minus 1.